How Do the Eyes Work?

 The fovea Centralis (central fovea) is a tiny depression in the retina that houses cones that help with proper vision.
 It is located within the macula.

-Approximately 80-90% of the optic nerve fibers convey visual information from the fovea, while the other portion convey information from the peripheral retina.
+Approximately 80-90% of the optic nerve fibers convey visual information from the fovea, while the other portion conveys information from the peripheral retina.

 If there are any issues with the fovea of the cones, you may experience blurry vision.

-Now that you know the anatomy of the eye, you certainly understand the complex working mechanism and unique structure involved in each task.
+Learning about the eye's anatomy helps you understand the complex working mechanism and unique structure involved in each task.
 Any defects in the eye structures are likely to affect your ability to see and overall eye health.

 For this reason, it's important to take good care of your eyes.
-If you notice any unusual changes in your ability to see, a visit to your eye doctor (optometrist) will be the best step to take.
+If you notice any unusual changes in your ability to see, a visit to your eye doctor (optometrist) is important.

 In this article